agenda/agenda/README.md

 `options.endDate`: `Date` the job should not repeat after the endDate.
 The job can run on the end-date itself, but not after that.

-`options.skipDays`: `humand readable string` ('2 days').
+`options.skipDays`: `human readable string` ('2 days').
 After each run, it will skip the duration of 'skipDays'

 ```js
 job.repeatEvery("10 minutes");